 This free Digital Photography Course offers free photography lessons and tutorials ranging from the basics of digital camera, optics, lenses, photo editing, and more.
-Our courses are packed full of photography tips and advice, built for the novice and professional alike.
+Learn photography with any one of courses packed full of photography tips and advice, built for the novice and professional alike.
 This is the perfect place to learn photography and for those wanting to know more about digital photography.

 Because your eyes constantly make everything APPEAR normal, you now need to learn how the cameras digital sensor and lenses record light, scenes, and color.
 Then, once you have that well ingrained and almost second nature, you need to learn how those different things render on digital cameras, online, and in print.
 Few of us realize how powerful the mind is in blocking out what we don’t want to see AND how well we automatically can correct bad lighting without even realizing it.